Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Forceful Tongue](https://www.nexusmods.com/skyrimspecialedition/mods/36276) - A lightweight shouts overhaul, designed to balance in a sensible manner this underwhelming but cool mechanic

+- [Instincts - Animal Taming in Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/63224) - Instincts enables the player to tame wild animals.
+Tamed animals will accompany the player and carry items or fight for the player

+  > :ledger: The version of [Instincts - Animal Taming in Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/63224) included also expands the [Adamant](https://www.nexusmods.com/skyrimspecialedition/mods/30191) speech tree with additional animal based perks

 - [Tinker's Forge](https://www.nexusmods.com/skyrimspecialedition/mods/22595) - A lightweight smithing overhaul which allows you create devious traps, forge silver weapons, weave magical clothing, and build your own army of Dwarven automatons!

   > :ledger: Septimus includes a custom version of [Tinker's Forge](https://www.nexusmods.com/skyrimspecialedition/mods/22595) which expands the [Adamant](https://www.nexusmods.com/skyrimspecialedition/mods/30191) smithing tree